freiguy1/phant-rust/README.md

 phant-rust [![Build Status](https://travis-ci.org/freiguy1/phant-rust.svg?branch=master)](https://travis-ci.org/freiguy1/phant-rust)
 ==========

 A library in rust for manipulating data on a [Phant](phant.io) server.
+Check out the [generated documentation](http://www.rust-ci.org/freiguy1/phant-rust/doc/phant/) for detailed information.

 ### To use with cargo: